Idea

 • Experience – time on the water

-However, we believe that sailing can only be fully appreciated when all three aspects come together.
-This is precisely what happens through practice, repetition and joint action.
+Many training programs focus on the first point.
+However, we believe that sailing can only truly be understood when all three aspects come together.

 Learn to sail on the sea

-Navigation is no longer a mathematical task, but rather a question of: Where are we right now?
-And where do we want to go?
-Weather is not a graphic in a textbook, but a cloud front on the horizon.
-Maneuvers are not frantically shouted, memorized commands, but rather teamwork between people, nature and technology.
+On a sailing yacht, your knowledge suddenly becomes tangible.
+Navigation is no longer a math problem, but rather the question: Where are we right now?
+And where are we headed?
+The weather isn’t an app, but a cloud front on the horizon.
+Maneuvers aren’t frantic, memorized commands shouted out, but teamwork between people, nature, and technology.

 That's why we learn where sailing is truly authentic: aboard a sailing yacht.